 5. Homemade porridges

 Porridges are tasty, light, and nutritious homemade foods.
-Light and easy to digest, porridges made with oats, rice, or millets are a good source of energy and protein, which support recovery and muscle repair.
+Light and easy to digest, porridges made with oats, rice, or millets are a good source of energy and protein, which may support recovery and muscle repair.

 6. Soups

-Soups made from beans, fish, and lean meat, are good protein sources.
+Soups made from beans, fish, and lean meat are good protein sources.
 Therefore, it’s good to include them in your chikungunya diet.
 Besides, tomato soup and carrot soup are high in antioxidants and vitamin A, which are essential for recovering from Chikungunya.

 7. Chromium Rich Foods

-10. Barley
+- Barley

 Barley water is light, hydrating, and traditionally used to support liver health.
 It is rich in fiber and may help ease digestion during illness.

-11. Herbal tea
+9. Herbal tea

 Teas made with fennel, caraway, and cumin may help with digestion and bloating.
 Their mild anti-inflammatory effects can offer comfort during chikungunya recovery.

-12. Turmeric and Ginger
+10. Turmeric and Ginger

 Both turmeric and ginger exhibit anti-inflammatory properties that help alleviate pain.
-You can incorporate them into your food preparations for the best results.
+You can incorporate them into your food preparations for the results.

-Disclaimer: The information in this article is accurate to the best of our knowledge, but it should not replace professional medical advice.
+The information in this article is accurate to the best of our knowledge, but it should not replace professional medical advice.
 Always consult your healthcare provider before starting any new diet or remedy during Chikungunya or other illnesses

 Leave a Reply